 1. Gingerbread Sugar Scrub

+This is such a feel good scent.
 Gingerbread is a warm, yummy smell.
 I wouldn’t mind smelling like a batch of gingerbread cookies, not in the least.

 Did you know that gingerbread actually has a long history?
 It’s uses can be traced back to the Middle East, where ancient Greeks and Egyptians made use of gingerbread for ceremonial purposes.
 It wasn’t until the spices made it to England that the term gingerbread began to look like what we know today.
 In fact, Queen Elizabeth I is credited as to having made the first gingerbread man, to delight visiting nobility.
 Who knew she baked?
+LOL.

 2. Peppermint Sugar Scrub